- As low as $220/Night

 - Condo

 This first-floor, two bedroom, two bath Condo sleeps six comfortably.
 Queen beds in both bedrooms with a pull-out couch in the living room.
-The unit has a entirely equipped kitchen (with a view of the ocean), dining room, roomy living area, and a balcony overlooking the pool.
+The unit has a completely equipped kitchen (with a view of the ocean), dining room, cavernous living area, and a balcony overlooking the pool.
 The facility offers two gas grilles, three swimming pools, hottub, outdoor facilities and covered parking.
 No family pets or motorbikes allowed.

 A Straw Market (with sub, pizza, and ice cream stores, gift stores, convenience and package stores and a modest pub), is conveniently located just in front of Shipwatch Pointe.

 Shipwatch Point, located on peaceful Shore Drive, is a family area with no through traffic.
 The beach is just a short two min. walk across the street.
 Restaurant Row, Broadway at the Beach, Ripley's Aquarium, Hard Rock Cafe, NASCAR Cafe and Barefoot Landing are all close by, with Arcadia Lakes Golf Course right around the corner.
-Ocean Annie's and Apache Pier are both within painless walking distance.
+Ocean Annie's and Apache Pier are both within simple walking distance.
 Entertainment is generous with Dixie Stampede, House of Blues, Alabama Theater, and many more attractions.

 June 1 through August 31 are Saturday to Saturday units only